BOOKING & PAYMENT

 I don't hand over unedited images, just the hi-res I select and send after the session.
 Files are sent by online download.

 For the albums, I just design myself, print and send.
 It's my take on the session 100%.
 I am not factoring in enough cost to make it a collaborative process.
 You are free to make your own albums, there are plenty of great printing options online.
-With my designs I tend to go heavy on the kid pix.
-You are free to put more full family shots in albums you design yourself.
+With my designs I tend to go heavy on the kid pix over the family shots.

 When You Receive Your Files - BACK THEM UP!
 Download them to a few computers.
 Put them in 'the cloud'. (e.g. Google Drive, Dropbox) Mail them to your Gmail or Yahoo accounts and just leave them there.